 3. It integrates with Xero

 Xero is an online accounting software designed to make a budget for your business.
 You can use Xero to bill your clients: Xero sends them the invoices via email.
 The good part is that PayPal integrates with Xero in a way that saves you a lot of time and hassle.
-You can use PayPal as your default payment solution since the invoice has a pay option with PayPal button.
+You can use PayPal as your default payment solution since the invoice has a payment option with a PayPal button.
 When your client presses the button they get a screen where they can choose to pay with funds from their PayPal account balance.
 Or, if they prefer, they can use a credit card.
 It makes no difference: you ’ll just see it as a payment made via PayPal.

 Here’s the great part: Xero shows the payment in your account right away.
 It also marks the invoice as paid.
 PayPal tells Xero how much it charged as a transaction fee, and Xero puts that amount in your Bank Charges category.
 Then you don’t have to do anything else: Xero and PayPal work together to do your accounting for you.